Clobetasol Topical SolutionPronunciation

 Clobetasol propionate was nonmutagenic in 3 different test systems: the Ames test, the Saccharomyces cerevisiae gene conversion assay and the E. coli B WP2 fluctuation test.

-Pregnancy: Teratogenic effects - Pregnancy Category C. The more potent corticosteroids have been shown to be teratogenic in animals when administered systemically at relatively low dosage levels.
+Pregnancy: Teratogenic effects - Pregnancy Category C. Corticosteroids have been shown to be teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 Some corticosteroids have been shown to be teratogenic after dermal application to laboratory animals.

 Clobetasol propionate has not been tested for teratogenicity when applied topically; however, it is absorbed percutaneously, and when administered subcutaneously it was a significant teratogen in both the rabbit and the mouse.
 Clobetasol propionate has greater teratogenic potential than steroids that are less potent.